astronomer/airflow-guides/guides/airflow-branch-operator.md

 ---
 title: "Branching in Airflow"
-description: "Use Apache Airflow's BranchOperator and ShortCircuitOperator to execute conditional branches in your workflow"
+description: "Use Apache Airflow's BranchPythonOperator and ShortCircuitOperator to execute conditional branches in your workflow"
 date: 2018-05-21T00:00:00.000Z
 slug: "airflow-branch-operator"
 heroImagePath: null